adityaruge1008/Task-3/README.md

 # Task-3
- Perform a Basic Vulnerability Scan on localhost
+Perform a basic vulnerability scan on localhost using the Nessus tool on Kali Linux